 - A commercial example: back in the 1970s, Alberto VO 5 hair products had a series of ads starring "international superstar" Rula Lenska.
 While she was recognizable as an actress in the UK, in North America she was famous chiefly as "that woman on the shampoo commercials nobody's ever heard of."

 - A 1980s Archie Comics story guest-starred, and featured on the cover, one Glen Scarpelli as a Teen Idol that the characters just couldn't stop gushing about.
-In fact, while Scarpelli wasn't completely obscure—he had a recurring role as Alex Handris on One Day At A Time—he wasn't known for his music.
+In fact, while Scarpelli wasn't completely obscure—he had a recurring role as Alex Handris on One Day at a Time (1975)—he wasn't known for his music.
 However, his father, Henry Scarpelli, had been an Archie Comics artist for decades, so draw your own conclusion.

 - In an in-universe example, Miranda in When You Reach Me sees this at work while watching a taping of the $20,000 Pyramid. ("The celebrities take the stage.
 I've never heard of either one of them.")